 Rules that apply to family law court cases.

 Forms to be used in family law cases.

-Federal legislation that deals with divorce, custody, access, child support and spousal support.
+Federal legislation that deals with divorce, parenting, child support and spousal support.